h3abionet/h3agwas/README.md

 Then the new fam file has the AAAAA entry replaced with the BBBBB entry

-Two files are output: a fam file and an error file (the IDs of individuals who are in th e sample sheet but not the fam file are output)
+Three files are output: a fam file, an error file (the IDs of individuals who are in th e sample sheet but not the fam file are output), and a switch file (containing all the changes that were made).
+Some problems like duplicate entries are detected.

 #9.2 getRunsTimes.pl (By Harry Noyes)